alttch/eva3/doc/lm/macros.rst

 * **unit_id** :ref:`unit<unit>` id (full)

-Returns *True* if unit is currently running an action and its future state is different from the current. *False* if states are equal and it means unit has no action running, *None* if unit is not found.
+Returns *True* if the unit is currently running an action and its future state is different from the current. *False* if the states are equal and it means the unit has no action running, *None* if the unit is not found.

 Raises an exception if the parameter *pass_errors=false* is set in the macro config and the unit is not found.